 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

-An Assessment centre employs multiple tools to evaluate the extent to which a participant displays selected competencies.
-It comprises of behavioral simulation exercises in which multiple trained assessors observe participant’s behaviors, categorize them according to behavioral competencies and rate those behaviors.
+An Assessment center employs multiple tools to evaluate the extent to which a participant displays selected competencies.
+It comprises behavioral simulation exercises in which multiple trained assessors observe participant’s behaviors, categorize them according to behavioral competencies, and rate those behaviors.
 Post the exercises, assessment ratings are compiled once the assessors arrive at a mutual agreement.
 The score is representative of the participants’ behavioral constructs or average overall assessment rating (OAR).

 Guidelines and Ethical Considerations for Assessment Center Operations published in Journal of Management